starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Start by checking the Wine output and/or "game.log" file

 - Possible cause 1: DXVK
+  - Make sure DXVK is enabled in Lutris' Runner options.
   - Some people report changing their DXVK version fixes this.
 Try using our [Helper](https://github.com/starcitizen-lug/lug-helper) to download an async DXVK.
   - Nvidia users, check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
   - DXVK installation instructions are available on our wiki [here](Performance-Tuning#dxvk-async).